bdcoder2/rmp/README.md

 # Routemap pages (rmp) for .Net websites WITHOUT MVC or Razor

-Illustrates defining routemaps for website page handlers WITHOUT the need of MVC or Razor pages.
+Illustrates using routemap attributes for website endpoints WITHOUT the need of MVC or Razor.

 ## The [routemap] attribute